daos-stack/daos/doc/admin/troubleshooting.md

 key        semid      owner      perms      nsems
 ```

 Shared Memory Segments with keys [0x10242048 ..
-(0x10242048 + number of IO
+(0x10242048 + number of I/O
 Engines running)] are the segments that must be removed.
 Use ```ipcrm``` to
 remove the segment.

-For example, to remove the shared memory segment left behind by IO Engine
+For example, to remove the shared memory segment left behind by I/O Engine
 instance 0, issue:
 ```
 sudo ipcrm -M 0x10242048
 ```
-To remove the shared memory segment left behind by IO Engine instance 1, issue:
+To remove the shared memory segment left behind by I/O Engine instance 1, issue:
 ```
 sudo ipcrm -M 0x10242049
 ```